maestro-os/blimp/bootstrap/README.md

 Bootstrapping is the process of creating an environment which allows the cross compilation of packages.

-## Overview
+`./init.sh` builds a cross-compilation toolchain in `sysroot/`.

-The following build steps are required for bootstrapping:
+The following packages are built:

 | Package                                     | Host triplet | Target triplet | Notes                                           |
 |---------------------------------------------|--------------|----------------|-------------------------------------------------|